Skip to Content

 Submitting data to Avail DA

-1. Create a file named submit-data.ts
+1. Create a file named your-file-name.ts

 avail-js